Parisians–and the French in general–are smokers.

 Whatever the cause, the problem of cigarette butts littering Paris’s streets grew so large than then-mayor Bertrand Delanoe in 2012 launched a program to urge Parisians to stop using the city’s streets as their ashtrays, hiking fines for tossing cigarette butts into the gutter and installing 10,000 public ashtrays throughout Paris.
 He even approved an expensive multimedia campaign for the effort.
 The effect was, sadly, minimal.

-I’m sorry, but that is utterly insane.
+I’m sorry, but that was utterly insane.